magw6270/WLS-health-prediction/README.md

 # WLS-health-prediction
 Predicting health outcomes from earlier survey data.

 In this project I search for correlations between parental socioeconomic status and health outcomes for their children.
+The outcomes that survived elastic net regularization are graphed and order by their regularized coefficients in this project.
+In future versions of this project I plan to:
+- make a table of t-tests for verifying the significance of predictor differences
+- test other models such as random forests, xgboost, and super learner

 Data pulled from: